bshanae/mod1/README.md

 # mod1

-Water simulation using Pipe-method

-## About this project

 The idea of this of the projection is simulate water movement on terrain, defined by a given file. \
 I used an algorithm, called Pipe-method, it is used along with height-field model.
 It works like this : one creates a 2D array for storing water depth values, along with array for storing flow values.